||1964 MERCURY COMET

 price was right and the Comet served us well.
 We even got the purchase price back when we returned to

 On June 19, 2009, I wrote a blog about Rachel Veitch and a 1964 Comet that she purchased new

 the automobile world.
 Rachel has been on the Jay Leno show and, with almost 600,000 miles on the

 odometer, the Comet has also been in some of America's greatest car shows.
 If Rachel is still alive

 today, she would be 97, but in 2012, her doctor told her that she could no longer drive due to poor

 eyesight.
 I think I recall hearing that the Comet is now in a museum but I don't know where.
 There

 are videos on YouTube of Rachel Veitch and her Comet.

-As much as I would like to restore and drive that car, I have to pass.
+As much as I would like to have restored and driven that car, I had to pass.

-I will soon celebrate my 80th birthday and that kind of project takes more time and energy than I have
+That kind of project takes more money, time and energy than I have